f-flores/ConstructorHangman/README.md

 3. Now we are ready to clone this app by running the following command. `git clone git@github.com:f-flores/ConstructorHangman.git`

-4. Since this file makes use of various node modules, please run
+4. Since this file makes use of a couple of node modules, namely `inquirer` and `colors` please run

 `npm install`